mwganson/DynamicData/README.md

 ### Example Video:
 <img src="Resources/media/example.gif" alt="animated gif example">

-### Warning Message:
-You might see this warning message in the report view: <b>"Enumeration index -1 is out of range, ignore it".</b>  This is a FreeCAD warning related to the DisplayMode property, which can be safely ignored, since the dd container objects are not intended to be displayed in the 3d view and do not have view objects.
-I have added a workaround for this issue in version 1.3, so hopefully dd objects created with version 1.3+ will no longer show this warning upon being loaded from disk.

 ### Create Object
 <img src="Resources/icons/CreateObject.png" alt="icon">
 Creates a new DynamicData container object.